-AdoptAClassroom.org is providing a list of free resources to help you highlight Native folks on Indigenous Peoples’ Day and integrate Native voices into your curriculum year-round.
+AdoptAClassroom.org is providing a list of free resources to help you highlight Native cultures this month and integrate Native voices into your curriculum year-round.

 Offered through the National Museum of the American Indian, Native Knowledge 360 (NK360) offers free educational resources and curriculum for teachers at many grade levels.
 NK360 offers curriculum on important history and civics subjects like Indian Removal, as well as curriculum to include Indigenous cultures in STEM and geography lessons.

 This set of curriculum from The Zinned Project encourages readers to think critically about popular stories of the conception of the United States of America.
-Their website offers many free teaching resources that must be downloaded to a computer.
+Their website offers many free downloadable teaching resources.

 This game is a way to engage students in critical thinking in the spirit of games like The Oregon Trail.

 Indigenous cultures are not a monolith, and it’s important to identify the tribes that historically and contemporarily share your area.
 Native-land.ca is an easy-to-use, crowd-sourced map that will help you and your students identify and connect with local tribes.

 Native American History Month is a great opportunity to introduce this resource into your classroom with older students.
 Native-land.ca also assembled a helpful teacher guide to help you utilize this resource in your classroom.

 Identifying peers who are active in social issues is a great way to engage your teenage students.
 DoSomething.org identified seven teen activists that you can introduce your students to as part of a daily lesson prompt or warm-up activity.
 You can also feature the work of worldwide indigenous activists to talk about climate justice in science courses or civic activism in social studies classes.